Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Experiments

-To evaluate correlation with ground-truth error, we first simulate paired images using three categories of deformations: (i) translations, (ii) affine transformations combining translation, shear, and scale, and (iii) elastic B-spline deformations.
+To evaluate the correlation between the proposed uncertainty maps and registration maps, we first simulate paired images using three categories of deformations: (i) translations, (ii) affine transformations combining translation, shear, and scale, and (iii) elastic B-spline deformations.
 While these simulated transformations provide controlled conditions, they do not fully capture the challenges of real registration.
 To approximate real scenarios while preserving access to ground truth, we also use ANTs \citep{avants2008symmetric} to estimate affine and nonrigid transformations between real image pairs; the estimated transformations are then applied to warp the source image to form new target images.
 This ensures that the ground-truth mappings are derived from real registrations while remaining accessible for evaluation.
 Both settings follow the same experimental design, applying perturbations of different types (translation, scale, shear, and deformation) to assess uniGradICON and SynthMorph.
-Details of the experiment settings are provided in \cref{appendix:sec:dataset_level_evaluation}, and the results are shown in \cref{exp:correlation}.
+Details of the experiment settings are provided in \cref{appendix:sec:dataset_level_evaluation}, and the results are shown in \cref{fig:correlation_unigradicon} and \cref{fig:correlation_synthmorph}.